ChilliCream/graphql-platform/README.md

 ## Features

-We currently support the following parts of the current [draft spec](http://facebook.github.io/graphql/draft/) of GraphQL.
+We currently support the following parts of the current [June 2018 specification](http://facebook.github.io/graphql/June2018/) of GraphQL.

 ### Types